- TRY IT FREE TRY IT FREE

 Step 1 Click the Add Files Icon and Import a ProRes Media.

-Launch Wondershare UniConverter on your Windows or Mac computer (Windows version of UniConverter is used here for demonstration), click the Document icon from the Video Converter tab, and use the Open box to import the ProRes file you want to be converted using virtual ProRes codec for Windows.
+Launch Wondershare UniConverter on your Windows or Mac computer (Windows version of UniConverter is used here for demonstration), click the +Document icon from the Converter tab, and use the Open box to import the ProRes file you want to be converted using virtual ProRes codec for Windows.

 Step 2 Pick a Windows Compatible Format.

 Click on the drop-down menu tab of the Output Format at the bottom, go to the Video tab from the top of the menu, select your preferred format from the left pane (MP4 for this example), and choose a resolution from the right (Same as source here).

 Step 3 Click Convert.

 Select a destination folder for the converted file in the File Location field at the bottom, and you can enable the High Speed Conversion to speed it up.
 Now click Convert or Start All tab to convert the video using virtual ProRes codec for Windows.

 Where converting a ProRes file to a Windows-compatible format can be done on both Mac and Windows PCs, reversing the process, i.e., to convert a video file to ProRes can be done only on the Mac variant of Wondershare UniConverter.

 The steps are given below explain how to convert the footage to ProRes on Mac:

 Step 1: Click Add Files and Import a Video.

-Launch Wondershare UniConverter on your Mac, ensure from the top that you are on the Video Converter tile, and click the Add Files symbol.
+Launch Wondershare UniConverter on your Mac, ensure from the top that you are on the Converter tile, and click the Add Files symbol.
 Use the next box that appears to locate and select a video file you want to convert to ProRes, and click Load to import the footage to Wondershare UniConverter.